#WalkAway and Russian Ops

 “Both my parents are Hispanic LEGAL immigrants, both were registered Democrats, and both this week told me they have decided to #WalkAway”

 The “#WalkAway” hashtag is far from the first hashtag campaign linked to Russian actors appearing to try to influence the narrative of issues in the United States.
 Russian bots were linked to the spread of disinformation on social media through the 2016 election.
-After the Charlottesville riots, Russian bots took up various right-wing conspiracy theories and rallying cries, making them viral on the platform.
+After the Charlottesville riots, Russian bots took up various right-wing conspiracy theories and rallying cries, pushing them viral on the platform.
 Some accounts, including one that went by the name Angee Dixson, posted over 90 times a day to criticize the removal of Confederate monuments and to post pictures that supposedly showed left-wing violence.
-Others posed as various “Antifa” accounts, pretending to be far-left activists.
+Others posed as various “Antifa” accounts, pretending to be violent far-left activists.